emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB_2.0.md

 5. View results in the InfluxDB console

 ::: tip
-Before using the rule engine, create a deployment first.
+Before using the Data Integrations, create a deployment first.
 For professional deployment users: please complete [Peering Connection](../deployments/vpc_peering.md) first, and ensure that the servers involved in the following are established in the VPC under the peering connection.
 All the IP mentioned below refer to the intranet IP of the resource
 For basic deployment users: There is no need to complete peering connection, and the IP mentioned below refers to the public IP of the resource
 :::